 When trying to navigate the realm of paid content don’t let yourself be restricted to the typical music products like the CD and tshirt.
 Services like BandPage Experiences allow you to sell unique products and experiences to your fans.
 The sky’s the limit, and the more personal the products and experiences, the better.
 Rock Camp used a BandPage Experience to host a contest, allowing guitarists to purchase entries to win a spot at the Ultimate Musician’s Camp.
 Anberlin used a BandPage Experience to sell all access passes to their tours.

 10. React to Opportunity

 In music, opportunities pop up when you least expect them, and it’s your job to be ready!
 These opportunities could be anything from a pick up gig, to a publishing deal to a chance to collaborate with a local musician.
-Either way, the artists that can react quickly are the ones who succeed.
+Either way, the indie musicians that can react quickly are the ones who succeed.
 While you want to take the time to weigh your options, remember that overthinking an opportunity can be just as bad as under thinking.
 There comes a point where you need to just decide to take the leap or not!